nrc-cnrc/OpenStudio-Measures/MAINTENANCE.md

 The measures and server scripts in this repository rely on other open source projects.
-These other repositories are under active development, notably OpenStudio and OpenStudio standards.
+These other repositories are under active development, notably OpenStudio and OpenStudio-Standards.
 From time to time it will be necessary to update the version of the repositories referenced here.

 ### OpenStudio-Standards